- Practice and preparation are the keys to feeling – and acting – confident during your presentation.

 By thinking strategically, you put yourself in the mindset to create a presentation that supports your other marketing efforts and connects with your audience.

 According to Ontra, there is nothing worse than learning the contents of a presentation as you speak.

-Taking time to prepare and know your material is key to an engaging presentation, no matter who you are speaking to or what topic you are covering.
+Taking time to prepare and know your material is key to an engaging presentation, no matter who your audience is the topic you are covering.

 Knowing your material doesn’t mean memorizing a script.
-Rather, understand what you are trying to communicate and why, including:
+Rather, try to understand what you want to communicate and why, including these elements:

-- Information you want to cover, including any statistics
+- Information you want to cover, such as statistics

 - The flow of the material